jeff-zucker/solid-rest-file/README.md

    * 500 on other failure
    * returns created path in location header
 * PUT Resource
-   * same as POST Resouce except if containing folder is not found, it is created (including intermediary folders if needed)
+   * same as POST Resouce except if containing folder is not found, it is created
 * PUT Container
    * 405 method not supported
 * GET Resource